christianh814/notes/documents/k8s-ingress-qnd.md

 dhcp-host-8.cloud.chx   Ready    <none>   3d4h   v1.13.1
 ```

 Export the value from the `kubernetes.io/hostname` key.
-And the DNS of what your nginx route is going to be
+And the DNS of what your nginx route is going to be (**NOTE**, the DNS (a wildcard entry) must be pointed to the "infra" host)

 ```
 export INFRAHOST=dhcp-host-8.cloud.chx